 - What was something you did during birth that surprised you?
 What was one small thing that you managed to do that you never thought possible?
 How has it affected you even after the birth, knowing now that you are capable of doing that surprising thing?

 When you ask solution-focused questions about the deeply meaningful physical and emotional aspects of a birth, you can find ideas about what may work or not work for you.
-By tapping into the lived wisdom of the women who want to share their experience, you may gain new insights or begin to reflect on aspects of birth that you had never thought of before.
+By tapping into the lived wisdom of those who want to share their experience, you may gain new insights or begin to reflect on aspects of birth that you had never thought of before.

 When you stop the story of pride/shame/blame it pulls the other person out of their habitual way of telling their story and allows them to focus on what worked, when they felt connection, what they learned, and how they changed as a person from giving birth.
 You just might both walk away with some fascinating new ways of thinking about childbirth!